greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 jar cfm analytics.jar manifest.txt *.class
 ```

-Upload the jar file to the Greenplum master host.
+Upload the jar file to the Greenplum coordinator host.

 Run the `gpsync` utility to copy the jar file to the Greenplum Java directory.
-Use the `-f` option to specify the file that contains a list of the master and segment hosts.
+Use the `-f` option to specify the file that contains a list of the coordinator and segment hosts.

 ```
 gpsync -f gphosts_file analytics.jar